 • High fabric coverage can trap heat on hotter runs

-The lack of pockets is one of women’s biggest complaints about athletic clothing.
+One of women’s biggest complaints about athletic clothing is the lack of pockets.
 Functional pockets are hard to find.
 It seems as though clothing companies are finally listening up, and pockets that can actually hold things are finally becoming a regular occurrence.
 Several sports bra manufacturers have gotten in on the fun, and we loved the functionality of the Oiselle Flyout Bra.

 This is a pullover compression-style bra with wide shoulder straps designed to provide comfort under a pack.
 The back has full coverage with lightweight materials and an exterior mesh pocket that keeps your phone secure and bounce-free.
-It is billed as medium support for up to D cups.
+Oiselle says the Flyout Bra provides medium support for up to D cups.

 Bra Style: Compression | Materials: Polyester/Spandex | Support: Medium